ziolko/use-super-state/README.md

 import React from 'react';
 import { createSuperState, useSuperState, useComputedSuperState } from "use-super-state";

-type User = {
+// useSupportState is written in TypeScript and has full support for it type User = {
   firstName: string;
   lastName: string;
   age: number | null;
 };

+// Create stores.
+They can be created wherever possible e.g. each big functionality
+// can have its own store.
 const usersIndexState = createSuperState(() => ({} as Record<string, boolean | undefined>))
 const usersState = createSuperState(() => ({} as Record<string, user | undefined>));

+// I encourage extracting
 function useUser(userId: string) {
   return useSuperState(usersState[userId]);
 }